The Castle Rock School adopts a child centred and co-ordinated approach to safeguarding.

 All of our staff undertake safe guarding training facilitated by our lead DSL (refreshed every year) and regular updates as required.
 Annual training is carried out during staff training days, most recently on Wednesday 27th August.
 Every new member of staff undertakes safeguarding training as part of their induction programme.

-All of our staff are given, and have read ‘Keeping Children Safe in Education – Part 1 – September 2019’ (attached at the bottom of this page).
+All of our staff are given, and have read ‘Keeping Children Safe in Education – Part 1 (updated annually)

 The Governing Body of The Castle Rock School ensure that we comply with our duties and that the policies, procedures and training are effective and comply with the Law.